Rex Tillerson

-Rex Wayne Tillerson (born March 23, 1952) is an American engineer and energy executive who served as the 69th U.S. secretary of state from February 1, 2017, to March 31, 2018, under President Donald Trump.
-Prior to joining the Trump administration, Tillerson was chairman and chief executive officer (CEO) of ExxonMobil, holding that position from 2006 until 2017.
+Rex Wayne Tillerson (born March 23, 1952) is an American energy executive and former diplomat who served as the 69th United States secretary of state from 2017 to 2018 in the first administration of Donald Trump.
+From 2006 to 2016, he was chairman and chief executive officer (CEO) of ExxonMobil.

 Tillerson began his career as a civil engineer with Exxon in 1975 after graduating with a bachelor's degree in civil engineering from the University of Texas at Austin.
-By 1989 he had become general manager of the Exxon USA central production division.
-In 1995 he became president of Exxon Yemen Inc. and Esso Exploration and Production Khorat Inc. In 2006 Tillerson was elected chair and chief executive of ExxonMobil, the world's sixth-largest company by revenue.
+By 1989, he had become general manager of the Exxon USA central production division.
+In 1995, he became president of Exxon Yemen Inc. and Esso Exploration and Production Khorat Inc. In 1998, he became vice president of Exxon Ventures (CIS) and president of Exxon Neftgas Limited.
+In 2004, he became president of Exxon Mobil Corporation.
+In 2006, Tillerson was elected chair and chief executive of ExxonMobil, the world's sixth-largest company by revenue.
 Tillerson retired from ExxonMobil effective January 1, 2017.

 Tillerson is a longtime volunteer with the Boy Scouts of America and earned the rank of Eagle Scout.
 From 2010 to 2012, he was the national president of the Boy Scouts, its highest non-executive position.
 He is a longtime contributor to Republican campaigns, but did not donate to Donald Trump's presidential campaign.
 In 2014, Tillerson, who had made business deals on behalf of ExxonMobil with Russia, opposed the sanctions against Russia.
 He has previously been the director of the joint United States-Russia oil company Exxon Neftegas.

-Tillerson became Secretary of State on February 1, 2017.
-An unconventional choice for the role, Tillerson's tenure was characterized by a lack of visibility in comparison to his predecessors in the traditionally high-profile position of Secretary of State.
+Tillerson became secretary of state on February 1, 2017.
+An unconventional choice for the role, Tillerson's tenure was characterized by a lack of visibility in comparison to his predecessors in the traditionally high-profile position.
 During Tillerson's tenure, new applications to work for the Foreign Service fell by 50 percent, and four of the six career ambassadors as well as 14 of the 33 career ministers, equivalent to military four- and three-star generals, departed.
-After their relationship deteriorated, Trump dismissed Tillerson in March 2018, making his tenure one of the shortest in recent history but not as short as Lawrence Eagleburger under President George H. W. Bush and Edmund Muskie under President Carter.
-Tillerson was replaced by Central Intelligence Agency (CIA) director Mike Pompeo.
+After their relationship deteriorated, Trump dismissed Tillerson in March 2018, and replaced him with CIA director Mike Pompeo.